bucs110fall2024/final-project-shape-escape/.github/README.md

 Player.py has a class of Triangle and this acts like the player where you are able to control him and dodge the bullets

 Square.py has a class of Square, squares are used as the enemies in Shape Escape and this has all their properties and their ability to shoot bullets

+Test Case 1: Player Movement

+Test Description: Verify that the player’s jump is moving as expected Test Steps:
+Start the game.
+Press Spacebar
+Verify that the player is moving up
+Verify that the player also falls if they didn’t input jump Expected Outcome: The player should be able to jump up and fall down when they don’t press a button.

+Test Case 2: Collision Detection

+Test Description: Ensure that collisions between the player and the shapes Test Steps:
+Start the game.
+Jump and come in contact with the enemy
+Verify that the player loses
+Expected Outcome: The Player should lose when it comes in contact with the enemy

+Test Case 3: Game Over Condition

+Test Description: Confirm that the game ends when the player comes in contact with the enemy Test Steps:
+Start the game.
+Jump into one of the moving shapes
+Verify that the game displays a "Game Over" message.
+Verify that the game also shows the score you’ve received at the end Expected Outcome: The game should display a "Game Over" message with the score you’ve achieved when the player loses in the game

+Test Case 4: Boundaries

+Test Description: Confirm that the player dies when coming in contact with the floor and hits a barrier when touching the top Test Steps:
+Start the game.
+Jump in the max height on the screen
+Verify that the player hits the top and no longer can go higher Fall into the bottom of the screen
+Verify once the player makes contact with the floor, it results into a game over Expected Outcome: The player should die when in contact with the floor and can’t go past the top of the screen

+Test Case 5: The Score

+Test Description: Verify the score would change depending on how long you stay in the level Test Steps:
+Start the game.
+Play the game for 10 seconds
+Verify the score is going up during the duration of you playing Verify that the program is accurately displaying the score you’ve received upon death Expected Outcome: The program should display the score once you die